Lets consider more evidence if we can;

 The Author of this work retains full copyright for this material.
 Permission is granted to use this material to distribute for non-commercial educational purposes provided the copyright notice is and my permission notice are preserved on all copies.

-Ancient Celtic Hair Styles and Decoration - Copyright 2010, LaurieLee Mills August 4th, 2010.
+Ancient Celtic & Viking Hygiene and Hair Care - Copyright 2010, LaurieLee Mills August 4th, 2010.
 Cannot be used without permission from Author.